'Senseless act': Friends and coworkers mourn loss of homicide victim

 One man is dead and another person in custody while police maintain two crime scenes in Belle River and LaSalle.

-Ontario Provincial Police are saying very little about what happened over the weekend and their investigation thus far.
+Ontario Provincial Police are saying very little about what happened over the weekend and the investigation thus far.

 Officials say one person was taken to hospital with life-threatening injuries and later pronounced dead.